abba123/SDNMS/README.md

 # SDNMS
-SDNMS is a networking monitor system for SDN(Software Defined Netowrk).
+SDNMS is a networking monitor system for SDN(Software Defined Network).
 We provide a centralized control for all SDN switch.

 # Related Installation